bitrix24/b24restdocs/api-reference/catalog/documentcontractor/catalog-documentcontractor-delete.md

 catalog.documentcontractor.delete(id)
 ```

-This method is used to remove the vendor binding to the document.
-If the operation is successful, it returns `true` in the response body.
+Method for removing the vendor binding to the document.
+If the operation is successful, `true` is returned in the response body.

 Cases when errors may occur:

-- if there is no access to inventory accounting, no access to view incoming documents, or no access to edit the incoming document (adding/removing a binding is considered editing the document);
+- if there is no access to inventory management, no access to view stock receipt documents, or no access to edit the stock receipt document (adding/removing a binding is considered editing the document);
 - if the binding with the specified id is not found.

 ## Parameters